 The Company understands that ESG matters are becoming increasingly valued by its various stakeholders.
-The Company is committed to embedding these practices into its business model, which include: (i) complying with all applicable environmental laws and regulations; (ii) assessing sustainability-related risks and capturing value-added opportunities; (iii) actively supporting diversity and inclusion; (iv) aiming to provide safe and healthy environment for all employees; and (iv) promoting a culture where all of the Company's employees share the foregoing commitments.
+The Company continues to focus on ESG matters, including climate change issues, as a key strategic objective across the business, committed to contributing to the transition to a low carbon economy, supporting Canada in achieving commitments under the Paris Agreement, and in decarbonizing the Company's operations to support customers with their own sustainability and climate change objectives, as the Company transitions to electric arc steelmaking.
+The Company is embedding ESG, including climate change mitigation practices, into its business model, which include: (i) complying with all applicable environmental laws and regulations; (ii) assessing sustainability-related risks and capturing value-added opportunities; (iii) actively supporting diversity and inclusion; (iv) aiming to provide safe and healthy environment for all employees; and (v) promoting a culture where all of the Company's employees share the foregoing commitments.
+ESG risks have also been integrated into the Company's risk management policies and processes to allow the Company to identify, manage and monitor ESG and climate-related risks.

 The Nominating and Governance Committee is responsible for overseeing Algoma's ESG initiatives and coordinating with other committees of the Board regarding administering the Company's ESG program.
-In this capacity, the Nominating and Governance Committee oversees and review with management and the Board the emerging ESG issues affecting the Company, reviews and discusses with management the Company's overall ESG strategy, and reviews and monitors key enterprise-wide ESG metrics, targets, key performance indicators and related goals and the progress towards achieving targets and benchmarks.
+In this capacity, the Nominating and Governance Committee oversees and review with management and the Board the emerging ESG issues, including climate change factors, affecting the Company, reviews and discusses with management the Company's overall ESG strategy, and reviews and monitors key enterprise-wide ESG metrics, targets, key performance indicators and related goals and the progress towards achieving targets and benchmarks.

 On April 6, 2023, we released our ESG Position Statement (the "ESG Position Statement").
-The ESG Position Statement describes the foundational role that Algoma's ESG strategy plays in the Company's transformation journey to EAF electric arc steelmaking and overall corporate strategy.
+The ESG Position Statement describes the foundational role that Algoma's ESG strategy plays in the Company's transformation journey to EAF steelmaking and overall corporate strategy.
 The ESG Position Statement outlines our ESG commitments and ESG framework, which include our guiding ESG principles.
-We are committed to embedding ESG practices into our business model, which include: (i) complying with all applicable environmental laws and regulations; (ii) assessing sustainability-related risks and capturing value-added opportunities; (iii) actively supporting diversity, equity and inclusion; (iv) aiming to provide a safe and healthy environment for all employees; and (iv) promoting a culture where all of Algoma's employees share the foregoing commitments.
-ESG risks have also been integrated into the Company's risk management policies and processeses to allow the Company to identify, manage and monitor ESG and climate-related risks.
+At Algoma, we recognize that ESG factors present a spectrum of risks and opportunities to both our business and stakeholders, such as our investors, customers, suppliers, employees, governments, and the communities in which we operate.
+We are committed to conducting our business in a manner that ensures reasonable and responsible consideration is given to ESG factors.
+Transparency and accountability to our investors and other stakeholders are critical to ensuring our ESG approach drives meaningful results.
+ESG risks have also been integrated into the Company's risk management policies and processes to allow the Company to identify, manage and monitor ESG and climate-related risks.